ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-react">React</h4>

-`@ionic/react` and `@ionic/react-router` no longer ships a CommonJS entry point.
+`@ionic/react` and `@ionic/react-router` no longer ship a CommonJS entry point.
 Instead, only an ES Module entry point is provided for improved compatibility with Vite.
 Developers should not need to make any changes to their project.

 <h4 id="version-7x-vue">Vue</h4>